 Note:If you need to provide offline routing or geocoding in the app, create the locator and network datasets using the Desktop pattern.

-Esri offers a set of basemaps that supports offline use.
-These services require an ArcGIS Online organizational subscription or an ArcGIS Developer account.
-These services do not consume credits.
-For licensing details for using basemaps offline, see Use tile packages from ArcGIS Online basemaps.
+ESRI provides a set of tiled basemaps and a set of vector tiled basemaps that can be exported as tiled packages for offline use.
+These services require an ArcGIS Online organizational subscription or an ArcGIS Developer account and do not consume credits.
+The licensing details for using these basemaps offline are described in Use tile packages from ArcGIS Online basemaps.

 Apps that use offline mapping require the following license levels: